 Scott Williams, Albuquerque • Vitrine: An Art Place • $7,000

-Guest jurors were: Kerry Doyle, Rubin Center for the Visual Arts at the University of Texas El Paso; René Morales, Pérez Art Museum, Miami; and Lowery Stokes Sims, Ph.D. independent curator and retired Curator Emerita, Museum of Arts and Design, New York, New York.
+Guest jurors were: Kerry Doyle, Director & Chief Curator, Rubin Center for the Visual Arts at the University of Texas El Paso; René Morales, Director of Curatorial Affairs & Chief Curator, Pérez Art Museum, Miami; and Lowery Stokes Sims, Ph.D. independent curator and retired Curator Emerita, Museum of Arts and Design, New York, New York.
+They selected 13 recipients to receive a total of $60,000.

 Jazmyn Crosby, Albuquerque • GRAFT Gallery/Collective • $5,000